-If you love simple recipes and delight in presentation that would make Martha Stewart swoon, this is the dessert for you.
+If you love simple recipes and delight in presentation that would make Martha Stewart swoon, oranges and clementines in syrup is the dessert for you.
 Remember simple syrup from my limoncello adventure?
 This is a citrus and simple syrup dessert that requires no more expertise than the ability to cut and stir.

-The idea is a genius one for which I cannot take credit.
-It comes from a recipe I found on Epicurious by Chuck Williams, the founder of Williams-Sonoma.
-My adaptation began when my husband asked me to make the syrup less sweet.
-Then, after making a wonderful clementine cake from Ottolenghi’s Jerusalem cookbook, I realized that clementines would provide an interesting contrast when paired with the navel oranges specified in the original version.
+The idea is genius, but not one for which I can take credit.
+Instead, credit goes to Chuck Williams, the founder of Williams-Sonoma.
+He posted a recipe for oranges in simple syrup on Epicurious.
+After making it, I created an adaptation when my husband said the syrup was too sweet.
+Later, after making a wonderful clementine cake from Ottolenghi’s Jerusalem cookbook, I realized that clementines would provide an interesting contrast when paired with the navel oranges specified in the original version.
 The result is what I would call a variation on the theme of oranges in syrup.
 It is lovely paired with madeleines or other simple cookies.

 While precision is required to cut the orange peel matchsticks, the recipe is otherwise straightforward.
 The small knife must be sharp; use the tip as if it was an X-acto knife (for those who have used that tool.)